Presidency of Gustavo Petro: Administration and cabinet

+In April 2023, Petro asked for the resignation of his whole ministerial cabinet to proceed with its restructuring.
+By June 2023, he had dismissed his Chief of Staff and the ambassador to Venezuela in response to a scandal regarding illegal wiretapping and possible financing irregularities.

 Domestic policy

 Taxes

-After the failure of the tax reform of the Duque administration, the Petro government took on the task of creating one where the population with the least economic accessibility would be the least affected, the government has emphasized the importance of reducing taxes for the population with less income, and a greater number of taxes for the population with higher income.
+After the failure of the Duque administration's tax reform, the Petro government aimed to create a system where the population with the least economic accessibility would be affected the least.
+His government has emphasized the importance of reducing taxes for low-income residents and raising them for those with higher incomes.

 Energy

-On 8 September, the Minister of Mines and Energy, Irene Veléz, had what she called a meeting to listen to the companies that provide the service, the unions, the mayors and other actors with the aim of establishing a path towards stabilizing the main anguish of Caribbean citizenship.
+On 8 September, the Minister of Mines and Energy, Irene Veléz, held a meeting with various unions, mayors, and other stakeholders to discuss a path to stabilizing rising energy costs.